gpsingh07331/Rutgers/README.md

 The word cryptocurrency itself creates attention and anxiety as the likes of bitcoin did, regulations, scams etc deterred the mainstream to use the digital currency.
 Circle, with stablecoin backed 1:1 by asset like USD and the founders readiness to work with regulators is envisioning it to become a mainstream digital currency.
 It has also worked on reducing the friction  and risk for any individual or business to use its Payments & treasury infrastructure.

-Circle is privately owned funded by private quity.[^1].
+Circle is privately owned funded by private quity.
 Circle has raised a total of $711M in funding over 10 rounds.
 Circle is funded by 39 investors.
 Pillar VC and Atlas Merchant Capital are the most recent investors,

 > Source: https://www.crunchbase.com/organization/circle-2/company_financials